-Always be prepared before you begin any hike!
+Always be prepared before you begin any hiking in Badlands National Park!

 Easy Hiking Trails in Badlands National Park

 As you leave the visitor center you will head to a Badlands Loop parking lot.
-This parking lot is the starting point for the hiking trails available at the Badlands.
+This parking lot is the starting point for the Badlands hiking trails.

 Easy Badlands Hiking Trails

-As you park and exit your car you are directly in front of the starting point of three easy hikes.
+As you park and exit your car you are directly in front of the starting point of three easy Badlands National Park hikes.
 The Door Trail, Window Trail, and Notch Trail are all located at this point.
 You will probably have time to do all of these hikes if you start early in the morning.

-These hikes are so easy that even your kids will enjoy them and be able to keep up without complaining.
-Let’s explore them below.
+These Badlands hikes are so easy that even your kids will enjoy them and be able to keep up without complaining.
+Let's explore them below.

 Round Trip Length: .8 miles

 This may be the best Badlands hiking trail in the entire park.
 If you are planning on a short and sweet Badlands hike that will give you a good feel of the landscape at the park this Badlands trail is it!

 This is one of the best hikes in Badlands National Park!
-It is easy enough for kids and is a great option if you want something easy and beautiful.
-It is an out and back trail.
+It is easy enough for kids and is a great option if you want to experience a beautiful Badlands trail.
+It is an out-and-back Badlands trail.

 Round Trip Length:1.5 miles

 Difficulty: Easy (unless afraid of heights)

-We were most excited for this trial.
+We were most excited for this Badlands trial.
 We had heard about this ladder and had to see what it was all about.
 As you hike you will approach a ladder that you can actually climb up and get a great view.